Astro Public

 • Any replacement parts that you bought from the store or have specific directions from Freefly Customer Support

-If you have a failure and cannot fix using our general guidelines or the spare parts provided in the kit or on the store, please reach out to support@freeflysystems.com or submit a direct ticket for any questions, specific replacement needs or issues!
+If you have a failure and cannot fix using our general guidelines or the spare parts provided in the kit or on the store, please reach out to support@freeflysystems.com or for any questions, specific replacement needs or issues!
 We are here to help you get safely and quickly back into the air!

-If you need to purchase spare or replacement parts, please go to store.freeflysystems.com to purchase our standard parts.
+If you need to purchase spare or replacement parts, please go to to purchase our standard parts.